Partners in Mission - Haddenham Baptist Church

 Have a look on our Facebook page for the Ark

 We have seen some of the mums/dads start to come to our family service and Sunday club/Bubbles which we have other weeks.
 Meanwhile we run a fantastic holiday club once a year in the Summer and Light Party as an alternative Halloween.
-These are so well-received in our community and among the children and again do have a look at our website for photos.
+These are so well-received in our community and among the children.
 Of course we are still working on how we can make it easier for folks to sample us as a church, taste and see that the Lord is good!

 As we get to secondary school age we run a drop-in evening one Sunday a month which the kids called Sunday Night Project (I find it amusing that on Sunday nights I go out to the SNP, being Scottish you see?).
 We have seen several of our older teens drop off as they go to university or the world of work, but we have had an ad hoc music group descend on us for Sunday afternoons, with young people from Ramsey to Royston regularly join us in making some very loud music.
 We await with interest how the Lord is going to use this!
 That is not to mention the Guides, or the schools' work we do or our very close ties with Newmarket Youth for Christ (Oh I did mention them!).